FlintVN/FlintESPJVM/README.md

 ## FlintESPJVM
 FlintESPJVM brings the power of Java to ESP32 devices by implementing [FlintJVM](https://github.com/FlintVN/FlintJVM) on the ESP-IDF framework.
-This allows you to run and debug Java programs directly on the ESP32 hardware.
+This enables running and debugging JVM-based languages such as Java, Kotlin, Scala, Groovy, Clojure, JRuby, and Jython on ESP32 hardware.

 ![demo](images/demo1.avif)
 ## Key Features